Performance Studies, Feminist and Queer Studies, Cultural Studies, and Qualitative Methods

 Ph.D.
 2001, University of Texas at Austin

-Stacy Holman Jones is an Associate Professor in the Department of Communication Studies and co-director of the CSUN Performance Ensemble.
+Stacy Holman Jones is a Professor in the Department of Communication Studies.
+She is currently serving as the Department’s Associate Chair, Graduate Director, and Co-Director of the CSUN Performance Ensemble.

 Dr. Holman Jones received her BA in Distributed Studies from Iowa State University (1988), her MA in Communication Studies from California State University, Sacramento (1996) and her PhD in Communication Studies with an emphasis in Performance Studies from the University of Texas at Austin in 2001.